-No relationship is more important to the Government of Canada than the one we have with Indigenous Peoples: Mélanie Joly
+No relationship is more important to the Canada Gov than the one with Indigenous Peoples: Mélanie Joly

 #NationalAboriginalDay, #IndigenousArtsFestival, #Toronto, #Canada, NationalAboriginalHistoryMonth, #JohnTory, #Mélanie Joly, #Aboriginal Peoples Television Network